oxzi/gosh/README.md

 - Each upload generates also generates a custom deletion URL
 - Burn after Reading: uploads can be deleted after the first download
 - Client side caching by HTTP headers `Last-Modified` and `If-Modified-Since` and HTTP status code 304
-- On Linux, there is seccomp-bpf protection
+- On Linux there is additional hardening through Landlock and seccomp-bpf

 ## Installation